ChiaraBachechi/roadRouting/Cycleways_and_Footways/README.md

 ````shell command
 python DataExtractionTotal.py -x 44.645885 -y 10.9255707 -d 5000 -n neo4j://localhost:7687 -u neo4j -p passwd -ff footways.json -fcn crossingnodes.json -fcw crossinways.json -fsn streetNodesModena.graphml
 ````
-In this case Modena footways, crossings and street nodes are extracted and stored in files contained in the import folder of the neo4j instance.
-Cycleways data were already provided in a geojson file.
+In this case Modena footways, crossings and street nodes are extracted and stored in geojson files, which allow to save geospatial information, contained in the import folder of the neo4j instance.
+If cycleways data are already provided, we just need to store them in a geojson file too, otherwise, we need to fetch them from OSM.
+In this second case, we also need to compute the safety information from others attributes.
 The parameters passed represent:

 - _x_ latitude of the central point of the area of interest
 - _y_ longitude of the central point of the area of interest